playfulFence/esp-hello-display/README.md

 <br>
 Anyway, we're already working on including [esp-hal](https://github.com/esp-rs/esp-hal) drivers for building it in Wokwi without using local builder, so you need just to wait a little :heart:

+>### **Important** : below in this branch you can find pin connection for REAL hardware, not for Wokwi.
+Pin connection for every chip for Wokwi can be found in corresponding branches

 ## Some screenshots

 ### ESP32